Mu Ko Lanta National Park: Toponymy

 Ko Lanta was once known by its Malay name, "Pulao Satak", which means "Long Beach Island".
 Later, many Thais, both Buddhist and Muslim, moved to the island making the island known as the island of "a million eyes" ("lan ta" in Thai).
 The name may also be derived from the Javanese "lan-tas", or fish grill (built of wood with a square grill on top where the fish are placed in a circle).

 Topography

 The area of Mu Ko Lanta National Park is 83,750 rai ~ 134 km2.
-It includes Mu Ko Rok, Ko Mai Ngam, Ko Talabeng, Ko Lanta Yai, Ko Ngai, Mu Ko Rokk, Ko Rok Nai, Mu Ko Maa, Ko Hin Dang and the nearby islands of Ko Klang, Ko Lanta Noi, and Ko Lanta Yai sub-district, Amphoe Ko Lanta, Krabi Province.
+It includes Mu Ko Rok, Ko Mai Ngam, Ko Talabeng, parts of Ko Lanta Yai, Ko Ngai, Mu Ko Rokk, Ko Rok Nai, Mu Ko Maa, Ko Hin Dang and the nearby islands of Ko Klang, Ko Lanta Noi, and Ko Lanta Yai sub-district, Amphoe Ko Lanta, Krabi Province.

 The terrain is mountainous, especially near the southern tip.
 Plains are found only in beach areas in the southern portion of the park.
 Most areas have more than a 35 degree slope, except only the middle part of island where the slope is more than 50 degrees.
 Elevations range from sea level to 488 meters at the tallest peak.